JacquesCarette/Drasil/code/drasil-example/Drasil/SWHS/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
+Last updated: July 19, 2018
 --------------------------------------------------

+Assumptions.hs
+  - A list of assumptions for the SWHS example

 ATrace.png
   - Figure of the Assumption traceability graph for the documentation